jellybean18/SKCC_TEAM3_Prequal/prequal.md

    sudo systemctl start mariadb
    sudo /usr/bin/mysql_secure_installation

+   [...]
+Enter current password for root (enter for none):
+OK, successfully used password, moving on...
+[...]
+Set root password?
+[Y/n] Y
+New password:
+Re-enter new password:
+[...]
+Remove anonymous users?
+[Y/n] Y
+[...]
+Disallow root login remotely?
+[Y/n] N
+[...]
+Remove test database and access to it [Y/n] Y
+[...]
+Reload privilege tables now?
+[Y/n] Y
+[...]
+All done!
+If you've completed all of the above steps, your MariaDB installation should now be secure.

+Thanks for using MariaDB!

  5. MySQL DB생성 및 권한부여 (CM host) mysql -u root -p --> db 접속